deniskublitskiy/invoiceapp/README.md

 # Invoice App

-See the [demo](https://dkublitskiy-invoiceapp.herokuapp.com/) deployed on
+See the [demo](https://dkublitskiy-invoiceapp.herokuapp.com/) deployed on Heroku

 ## API